Dictatorships Often Survive with Local Support

 Some maintain power through terror and the naked use of force applied by huge standing armies and police forces.
 Paradoxically though, many dictatorships survive with the support of a significant swath of the populace.
 In sub-Saharan Africa, for example, rulers such as Kenya’s former President Daniel arap Moi maintain power by exploiting ethnic and regional differences via a policy of selective economic rewards and privileges.

 In effect, the deep ethnic divisions found in much of Africa are life insurance policies for dictators.

 African dictators not only deprive their subjects of human rights, they loot their countries so openly that they have become known as “kleptocracies.”
 Efforts by the developed world to aid these economies are often sabotaged by corrupt bureaucracies that siphon off a huge percentage of external development money.
 Uganda, for example, at one point derived roughly 20 percent of its budget from foreign aid, without noticeable benefits to the population at large.

 In a groundbreaking study, Gerard Padro i Miquel, lecturer at the London School of Economics, demonstrated that African dictators distort their economies and steal foreign aid as the means to buy support from selected segments of the populace.
-He is a former faculty member at the Stanford Graduate School of Business.
+He is a former faculty member at Stanford GSB.

 Most academic work on dictatorships has focused on the use of violence and repression.
 But Padro argues that leaders of countries with sharply defined ethnic differences, such as Kenya, could probably not stay in power without the support of their own ethnic group.
 Although dictators like Moi may not be terribly popular, given the corrupt and repressive nature of their regimes, members of their ethnic group fear that a new leader from a different ethnic group would be much worse for them.
 “The fear of falling under an equally inefficient and venal ruler that favors another group is enough to discipline supporters,” Padro says.